 Kali is the go-to operating system of choice if you’re looking to get into any form of hacking or penetration testing scenario.
 It’s loaded with tools, utilities and features that make using it an absolute beast.

 You can counter this problem by creating a bootable media with persistence enabled.
-Persistence in Kali is a feature that saves not only any settings you change in the OS but also saves any files you create, much like a regular OS.
+Persistence in Kali is a feature that saves any settings you change in the OS and any files you create, much like a regular OS.

 The process can be a bit confusing; hence, for the sake of simplicity, we’ve divided it into three main steps:

 Here’s how to go about these steps.